Who we are

 - As a business with a monopoly, Comcast has no incentive to deliver value to its subscribers.
 It has plenty of incentive to deliver maximum profits to its shareholders, and it shows.
 You have likely experienced how they deliver this “value”: long wait times to get a service call, networks slowdowns (particularly during peak usage) and download rates frequently well below the “up to” rate you are charged.

-- With the FCC’s relaxation of net neutrality rules, in June 2018 Comcast will be free to limit content, slow or stop the delivery of content it does not want to serve, and sell information about our Internet usage to other entities including commercial interests and the government.
-It can also raise rates as it chooses.
+- With the FCC’s relaxation of net neutrality rules, since June 2018 Comcast is free to limit content, slow or stop the delivery of content it does not want to serve, or speed up the delivery of content from providers that purchase this quality of service.
+They are also free to sell information about our Internet usage to other entities including commercial interests and the government.
+It can also raise rates as it chooses with no oversight or regulation.
+It’s not considered a public utility, like gas or electricity.
 With virtually no competition, there is no reason not to.

 What about Verizon FiOS?